ttlove-ie/beautiful-jekyll/songs.md

 title: Songs
 subtitle: It's hard to win without sinning and it's hard to find somebody to <sup>TT</sup>love…
 permalink: /songs/
-description: A growing collection of your cool projects.
+description: A growing collection of your cool songs.
 bigimg: /img/jonathan-jude-bike-logo-copy.jpg
 ---
 <article>